Quick answer

 7. Respect time boundaries

 Time is not just a scheduling issue.
 It is a moral one.
 To begin late or to overrun is to break an implicit promise.
 Atlassian’s surveys show that ineffective meetings are the number one frustration of modern teams, with poor use of time at the heart of that frustration (Atlassian, 2024).
+Every minute a meeting overruns is borrowed from whatever came next in someone else’s day, and that borrowing is rarely acknowledged, let alone repaid.

 Respecting time is not rigidity.
 It is respect.
 A meeting that ends early communicates efficiency and care.
 A meeting that drags communicates either poor planning or fear of closure.
 If people regularly leave your meetings feeling rushed into their next commitment, the signal you send is that their lives are less important than your agenda.
+Over time, this signal compounds: attention drifts earlier in each meeting as people learn to expect an overrun, and the meetings become self-fulfillingly less disciplined.

 • Begin exactly on time, even if not all are present.
 Doing so creates a new culture.